Female Sterilization Reversals Information Leaflet

-This downloadable Female Sterilization Reversal Information leaflet is designed to help you to understand what you need to know prior to deciding whether or not to go ahead with the procedure.
+This downloadable information leaflet about female sterilization reversals is designed to help you to understand what you need to know prior to deciding whether or not to go ahead with the procedure.

 - Consultation – At the consultation you will have your medical history taken, have a short examination and then your surgeon will be in the best position to advise you of specific details for you.
 He will be happy to answer any further questions that you may have.
 Full female sterilization reversal information will be provided at this time.

 - The Female Reversal Operation – The procedure usually takes about 1-2 hours under general anaesthetic and involves precise and delicate surgery.
 The fallopian tubes have very small internal openings and are best seen using magnification.
 This enables the surgeon to join the tubes together accurately using very fine stitches to give the best possible results.
-Your surgeon will make a short bikini line incision approximately 10-12cm in length across your lower abdomen (tummy).
+Your surgeon will make a short bikini line incision approximately 10-12cm in length across your lower abdomen (tummy) or where suitable (based on your medical history) make several small incisions in your tummy to perform the procedure by keyhole.
 If you have been sterilised using clips, these are then removed and the fallopian tubes are joined together in 2 layers.Occasionally it is only possible to repair one tube (3% of cases) and very rarely (0.5% of cases) it is not possible to repair either of the tubes.The wound is closed in layers; a single skin stitch will be placed along the skin wound which is dissolvable so no stitches will need to be removed.

 - Age – Your age at the time of the procedure will affect the chances of achieving a pregnancy.
 From age 40 onwards the chances of success diminishes year on year.
-We would normally advise that we undertake a blood test (FSH) on patients over 40 or with very irregular periods, because if this is raised then you may decide not to go ahead with the procedure as your success rate will be a lot lower.
+If you are over the age of 40 and have very irregular cycles Mr Dobson may recommend a blood test before undergoing the surgery.

 - Complications/risks – All operations carry risks and rarely complications can occur, although these do not happen very often, before you consent to your procedure you need to be fully aware of these.
 You will be seen by your Anaesthetist prior to the surgery, who will discuss the anaesthetic with you, please ask any questions that you may have at that time.

 1. Infections can occur with any operation, but are rare for reversal surgery.
-It is possible that you could develop a wound infection, urinary infection or chest infection.
+It is possible that you could develop an infection of the wound or deeper inside your tummy.
+There is also a possibility of developing a urinary infection or chest infection.
 These are usually easy to treat with antibiotics.

 3. Bruising around the wound is more common and will usually settle on its own.